JavierGarAgu/devops-project-v2/documentation/helm.md

 kubectl port-forward service/nginx 80:80

-If u prefer o use another port:
+If u prefer to use another port:

 settings.py of the Django app
 https://stackoverflow.com/questions/70508568/django-csrf-trusted-origins-not-working-as-expected/70518254